Everyone has a unique higher purpose, and Tarot can be used as a way to “tap in” to that idea quickly. But there are a couple prerequisites.

 Our motives, goals and identities should be flexible enough to invite growth and shifting perspective -- it's in that change that our lives become more exciting and meaningful.

-If you are new to tarot, try approaching it as a game to determine who your character is RIGHT NOW and what conflicts you’re facing.
-It is life’s job to challenge you, to see what you are made of by offering up new problems.
+If you are new to Tarot, try approaching it as a game to determine who your character is RIGHT NOW and what conflicts you’re facing.

 Tarot is a tool to overcome that feeling of negativity that develops when our plans don’t take their projected route.
-It helps us readjust gracefully and prepare for the next challenge.
+It helps us readjust gracefully and prepare for our next move.

 Sometimes the higher purpose we find is really a temporary role, and we realize the further we explore it, that our purpose has changed.
 The length doesn't matter, so much as the conviction and knowing, accepting that the person we thought we knew ourselves as can change several times over the course of our lives, and we may find ourselves living not just one but several lives!

 There are so many ways to “tap in” to your meaning of life.
-Using a combination of mediation and tarot is just one way.
-How do you connect with your life's purpose?
+Using a combination of mediation and Tarot is just one way.